Acyclic cluster algebras with dense $g$-vector fans: Introduction

-On the other hand, $B$ is called mutation-finite if there are finitely many matrices which are mutation equivalent to $B$.
+The matrix $B$ is called mutation-finite if there are finitely many matrices which are mutation equivalent to $B$.
 Mutation-finite skew-symmetrizable matrices were classified in \cite{FeST12a,FeST12b}.
 The class plays an important role in studying cluster algebras with dense $g$-vector fans.
-In fact, we show that if $B$ is not mutation-finite, then $\cF(B)$ is not dense (Theorem \ref{thm:mutation-infinite g-dense}).
+In fact, we show that if $\cF(B)$ is dense, then $B$ is mutation-finite (Theorem \ref{thm:mutation-infinite g-dense}).

 In this paper, we review the classifications of mutation-finite skew-symmetrizable matrices and study cluster algebras with dense $g$-vector fans.
 In particular, we restrict them to acyclic cases.
 Seven \cite{Se11} showed that an acyclic connected skew-symmetrizable matrix is mutation-finite if and only if it is rank $2$, finite type or affine type (Theorem \ref{thm:mutation-finite acyclic}).
 Applying them for cluster algebras, we give a complete classification of acyclic cluster algebras with dense $g$-vector fans.